Start Here: Beginner Astronomy

 Use the sections below in order:

-6. Get help when you’re stuck (forums/clubs)
+Get help when you’re stuck (clubs, communities, and troubleshooting resources)

-If you later decide you want deeper background reading, go to Astronomy Fundamentals
+If you later decide you want deeper background reading, go to Astronomy Fundamentals.

 If you want “what’s visible tonight” tools and trackers, go to Observing & Sky Events (both are part of this Resource Hub).